Neighborhood planning: Neighborhood planning process

-Neighbourhood Planning in England
+Neighbourhood planning in England

-A statutory form of Neighborhood Planning was introduced in England by the Localism Act 2011.
+A statutory form of neighborhood planning was introduced in England by the Localism Act 2011.
 This allowed designated qualifying bodies (either a Parish or Town Council, or neighbourhood forum made of up of local residents) to produce a Neighbourhood Development Plan setting planning policy for the relevant neighbourhood.
 Neighbourhood Development Plans must pass certain Basic Conditions to the satisfaction of an independent examiner before advancing to a local referendum.
 If successful at referendum, the Neighbourhood Development Plan becomes a statutory planning document that the Local Planning Authority must consider in future planning decisions.

+A community right to build order is "a particular type of neighbourhood development order", established by the Localism Act, enabling a "community organisation ... established for the express purpose of furthering the social, economic and environmental well-being of individuals living, or wanting to live, in a particular area" to take a lead role in planning the development of a locality or neighbourhood.
+The community right to build is one of a set of community rights established under the Localism Act, alongside the community right to challenge and the community right to bid.

 Critiques of participation

 Efforts to promote public participation through neighborhood planning have been widely critiqued.
 There is particular concern regarding the potential capture of the public into the sphere of influence of governance stakeholders, leaving communities frustrated by participatory initiatives.
 In England, where communities may produce statutory Neighbourhood Development Plans, evidence has shown that neighborhood planning has promoted sustainability and social purpose in the housing market, however it has also been critiqued for concentrating too heavily on housing growth at the expense of community empowerment.
 That neighborhood planning is a complex and often burdensome process, primarily undertaken by more affluent, rural neighborhoods has also been long-standing criticism.
 Researchers have questioned whether Neighbourhood Planning in England is democratically legitimate where those leading the plan are not representative of the wider community.